ad-freiburg/elevant/wexea/README.md

 ## Hardware requirements

 32GB of RAM are required (it may work with 16, but not tested) and it should take around 48 hours to finish with a full Wikipedia dump.

+## How does it work?
+In a preprocessing step, several dictionaries are created, such as a redirects dictionary, an alias dictionary and disambiguation page dictionaries.
+An article is linked in the following manner:
+1) Keep hyperlinks in the article if the corresponding article entity is mostly starting with a capital letter (considering most frequent anchor text of incoming links of an article).
+2) Link the bold title spans in the first paragraph of an article to the article entity.
+3) After a link is seen, search through the remaining article for the name or aliases (link anchor texts starting with a capital letter that appear more than once, redirects, first and last word of the entity if it's a person, ...) of the linked entity and annotate them with the corresponding entity.
+4) Search for acronyms in the article: For a string "Aaaaa Bbbbb Cccc (ABC)" if the matching string before the brackets was linked to an entity, the acronym is linked to that same entity.
+5) Search for mentions by looking for words starting with a capital letter (except for frequent sentence starter words).
+Combine pairs of mentions occuring next to each other or, if combined, are part of the alias dictionary or have one of the following words between the pair of mentions: ("de", "of", "von", "van").
+6) Such mentions are linked as follows:
+	- If a mention matches an alias of the article entity and does not exactly match any other entity, link to the article entity.
+	- If the mention matches the 10,000 most popular entities in Wikipedia, link to that entity
+	- If the mention matches a disambiguation page and one of the previously linked entities appears in this list, link to this entity
+	- If the mention matches an alias from the general alias dictionary, it is linked to the most frequently linked entity given the mention
+7) Resolve conflicts (more than one potential candidate for a mention using the previous rules) in the following manner:
+	- If all candidates correspond to persons, the person that was linked with the mention more often (within the article?) is linked.
+	- Exact name of a previously linked entity > alias of the article entity > alias of a previously linked entity
+	- Apply Gupta et al.'s Neural EL on the mention given the computed candidate set.
+8) If no entity can be found for a mention, annotate it with *unknown* or with a disambiguation page if one matches.

 ## Citation (bibtex)